 - Lack of motivation.
 These people need to do some soul-searching to make sure emergency medicine is what they really want.
 If it is, there’s some hard work to be done to improve study habits.

-All of these issues can be overcome, but as the future EMT, it’s important for you to recognize if you fall into any of these categories.
+All of these issues can be overcome, but as the future EMS provider, it’s important for you to recognize if you fall into any of these categories.

 How Does Limmer Remediation Work?

 This remedial course is NOT a boring lecture driven by even more boring slides!
-If you attend and participate in all sessions, you’ll walk away with a much deeper understanding of EMT curriculum and skills, with the mental tools you need to apply your knowledge to your practice – and to pass the NREMT.
+If you watch and participate in all sessions, you’ll walk away with a much deeper understanding of EMT/AEMT curriculum and skills, with the mental tools you need to apply your knowledge to your practice – and to pass the NREMT.

-Each live online session will be 2 hours with a short break after the first hour.
+Each recorded session is 2 hours.
 The session will begin with an overview and case study.
-The session will then cover important terms and concepts for each topic using a variety of dynamic methods – including critical thinking activities and detailed drawings.
+It will then cover important terms and concepts for each topic using a variety of dynamic methods – including critical thinking activities and detailed drawings.
 The session will conclude with NREMT-style review questions to help attendees better understand and succeed on the exam.

-Attendance at a live class or watching the recording of each class as well as taking diagnostic exams and watching the NREMT review video required for completion of the 24 hour EMT remedial training program.
+Viewing all classes, taking the diagnostic exams and watching the NREMT review video are required for completion of the remedial training program.